2024 Free Agency

 Impact on 76ers: The 34-year-old George joins a Sixers team that has been a perennial underachiever, even as Embiid blossomed into one of the top players in the NBA.
 They have not won an NBA title since 1983 or even advanced out of the semifinals of the Eastern Conference since 2001.

-The Sixers strengthened their roster with Eric Gordon and Kelly Oubre Jr. in more deals expected to be announced as early as Saturday.
+The Sixers strengthened their roster with Eric Gordon and Kelly Oubre Jr. in more deals to flesh out the roster.
 The 76ers are also high on first-round draft pick Jared McCain out of Duke.
-And George is an upgrade in talent over the departed — and much-maligned — Tobias Harris.
+And George is an upgrade in talent over the departed – and much-maligned – Tobias Harris.

 George is a six-time member of the All-NBA Team.
 He’s a four-time member of the NBA All-Defensive Team and was Kia Most Improved Player in 2013.
 He was a finalist for both Kia MVP and Kia Defensive Player of the Year in 2019, when he led the league with 2.21 steals per contest.
 George also has never played in an NBA Finals.